5 Ways to Boost Portfolio Returns With Mutual Funds

 So if you want to maximize returns but also keep market risk to reasonable levels, an asset allocation that includes bonds can be a smart idea.
 For example, let's say you want to invest for a period of ten years and you'd like to maximize returns with stock mutual funds.
 But you want to keep the risk of losing principal down to a reasonable level.
 In this case you could remain aggressive with an allocation of 80% stock funds and balance out the risk with 20% bond funds

 To summarize this entire article, the best mutual funds for you will be ones that combine for an appropriate allocation that suits your tolerance for risk and your long-term investing goals.
-The five ways to boost portfolio returns are secondary to these objectives.
+Once you've identified your investment objective, your money may work harder in mutual funds that have low expenses.

 Disclaimer: The information on this site is provided for discussion purposes only, and should not be misconstrued as investment advice.
 Under no circumstances does this information represent a recommendation to buy or sell securities.